carlosmorenophd/phen_transform_dataset/README.md

 In collaboration with the [Universidad Autonoma del Estado de Mexico](https://www.uaemex.mx/)  and supported by [CONAHCYT](https://conahcyt.mx/) scholarships, this project was created.
 For new features, changes, or improvements, please reach out to:

 Student, Ph.D.
 Juan Carlos Moreno Sanchez

-Please contact me at:

 <carlos.moreno.phd@gmail.com>
 <jcmorenos001@alumno.uaemex.mx>